-A 1 on 1 meeting is not only an opportunity for you to understand your team better, but also an enabler in creating a positive impact on the team’s performance and engagement.
+A one on one meeting is not only an opportunity for you to understand your team better, but also an enabler in creating a positive impact on the team’s performance and engagement.

 More often than not, managers get trapped in the whirlpool of discussing tasks, projects, deadlines and work related to it during 1 on 1s.

-And so, we have compiled a list of 10 most common mistakes you may be making as a manager during your 1 on 1 meeting with your direct reports and how you can avoid them in the future.
+And so, we have compiled a list of 10 most common mistakes you may be making as a manager during your one on one meeting with your direct reports and how you can avoid them in the future.

 The difference between a manager and a leader lies in an individual’s capability to connect with people and motivate them to be their best versions.